iCAS-Lab/2025-computer-architecture-class/Project2/README.md

   - How does the presence of L2 affect performance?
 ---

-## 4. Part 2 — Bonus: Cost-Aware Cache Design
+## 4. Part 2 — Cost-Aware Cache Design

 ### Goal
 Find the lowest-cost configuration that satisfies the performance constraint CPI < 2.5.